dfki-ric-underactuated-lab/double_pendulum/README.md

 in the main directory.
 We recommend using a virtual python environment.
 For more details, we refer to the [documentation]().

+## Documentation

+The [documentation]() for this project can be found [here]().

+The documentation can also be generated locally by doing

+    make doc

+in the main directory.
+Afterwards you can open the file
+<mark> docs/build/_build/html/index.html</mark> in your browser.

 ## Repository Structure